splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 There are several ways to create a detector.

+.. note:: To create a detector for Splunk APM, see :ref:`apm-alerts`.

--  You can clone an existing detector if you or someone else in your organization have already created detectors that you want to modify, or if you want to learn more about detectors.
+* You can clone an existing detector if you have existing detectors that you want to modify.
+See :ref:`clone-detector`

-- Customize AutoDetect detectors.
+* You can customize AutoDetect detectors.
 See :ref:`autodetect-customize`.

--  Start from the Detector tab to create detectors based on what you are currently viewing, such as a chart or the Infrastructure Navigator.
+* Start from the Detector tab to create detectors based on what you are currently viewing, such as a chart or the Infrastructure Navigator.
 See :ref:`create-detector-from-chart`.

--  Create a detector from a chart to preselect one of the chart signals as the signal to be monitored.
+* Create a detector from a dashboard chart to preselect one of the chart signals as the signal to be monitored.
 See :ref:`create-detector-from-chart`.

--  Create a detector from scratch if you know how to create charts from scratch and none of the other detector creation options meets your needs.
+* Create a detector from scratch.
 See :ref:`create-detector-from-scratch`.

--  Use the API to programmatically create detectors, instead of creating them through the user interface.
+* Use the API to programmatically create detectors, instead of creating them through the user interface.
 See :ref:`create-via-api`.

 .. _clone-detector:

 Clone an existing detector
 -------------------------------------------------------------------

-You can see a list of existing detectors in the :guilabel:`Detectors` tab under Alerts & Detectors.
+You can see a list of existing detectors on the :guilabel:`Detectors` tab under Alerts & Detectors.

 1. Look for a detector that is similar to the detector you want to create.
 2. Select the detector.